 - Talent data:

-- External Labor market data: demographics, skills provision, existence of training provision Immigration/emigration
+- External Labor market data: demographics, skills provision, the existence of training provision Immigration/emigration

-- Internal workforce numbers such as employee turnover, employee absence, employee demographics, trainings, hiring, employer-employee work arrangements, succession plans, talent plans, competency levels and so on.
+- Internal workforce numbers such as employee turnover, employee absence, employee demographics, training, hiring, employer-employee work arrangements, succession plans, talent plans, competency levels and so on.

 - Financial data:

-- Company growth rates, company revenue trends, employee turnover costs, L&D costs, hiring costs, redeployment costs, contingent workforce costs, remuneration costs, training costs, labor costs as per changing labour market.
+- Company growth rates, company revenue trends, employee turnover costs, L&D costs, hiring costs, redeployment costs, contingent workforce costs, remuneration costs, training costs, labor costs as per changing labor market.